Melanie G. S. Walby

 I recently attended a Five Heartbeats screening with Robert Townsend at SPNN.
 I’m a huge fan and hung on his every word about being Black in Hollywood finding so many similarities to my own experiences in design.
 My favorite thing he said was, “If you don’t move, you can’t stumble.”
 This is applicable here if you think about who it is that asks for these lists.
 Most people higher up at agencies only go to Diversity & Inclusion events when they’re the ones speaking.
 That means they’ve only heard white-led narratives about what companies are doing to try and attract Black/Brown people rather than hearing from a Black/Brown person about why they quit.
 Going to a space where we’re the ones speaking won’t just teach you our names but our perspectives as well.
 And when you don’t show up, we notice and take that as a sign of your disinterest in who we are as people.
 If you don’t care about what we’re doing in the community and just want us to show up to your events, then you’ll get no list from me.
 That is the heart of everything I have ever done in the Minneapolis design community so it really bothers me when it gets oversimplified into a list of names.
 People need to show up for us before they have the audacity to ask us to show up for them.

 If you lead a creative agency, require your entire staff to regularly attend events outside of AIGA, AdFed, and MIMA (the predominantly white trifecta of professional development).
-There are multiple creative communities in MSP; requiring your staff to follow more than just the white ones on social media would make a huge difference.
+There are multiple creative communities in MSP; requiring your staff to follow Juxtaposition Arts, Pollen, Black Table Arts, Public Functionary, and Art in Many Forms on social media would make a huge difference.
 I have been saying this for years so each new list request is another painful reminder that I’ve been silenced and ignored by my own peers.
 No matter how direct I am, people change the narrative to a more elementary level sanitized version that requires less effort from people in power.